top of page

 While if the aircraft decelerates on an easterly heading, the centre of gravity resist the backward motion or in other wards continues its forwards motion due to its inertia, which rotates the magnet anticlockwise (counter clockwise), thus indicating an apparent turn to the south.

-Northern Hemisphere Easterly Heading Acc
+Northern Hemisphere Easterly Heading Acceleration error

 ACCELERATION ERROR IN NORTHERN HEMISPHERE ON EASTERLY HEADING